Effective Date: August 1, 2018

 Meals and Meal Reimbursement

-If Travel Card is used for per diem meals, traveler must identify those transactions on the expense report as Personal.
+If Travel Card is used for per diem meals, the traveler must identify those transactions on the expense report as "Personal Travel Charge (not reimbursable)."
 If Travel Card meal costs exceed per diem limits, traveler may need to reimburse CU (depending on total amount of reimbursable expenses).
 In this case, attach validated Cash Receipt form to expense report so that the reimbursement to the University is documented with the report.

 b.
-Meals: Group Meals Expense type used by Athletics and other department s when a single individual is responsible for providing a team or group with cash so that team members may purchase meals.
+Meals: Group Meals Expense type used by Athletics and other departments when a single individual is responsible for providing a team or group with cash so that team members may purchase meals.
 Also used when a single individual is responsible for purchasing food directly for the team or group.
 Note that per diem limits apply to group meals, i.e., the total cost of the group meal cannot exceed the total of the individual per diem amounts for that meal.
 Attach a list of group members to the expense report.
-All individuals must sign or initial this list.

 a.
 Mileage-Personal Vehicle Allowable when in travel status:

-- For allowable miles driven beginning January 1, 2014, the standard reimbursement rate is $0.50/mile.
-(If the nature of the trip and road conditions require the use of a four-wheel-drive vehicle, the 4WD rate is $0.53/mile.)
+- For allowable miles driven beginning January 1, 2018, the standard reimbursement rate is $0.49/mile.
+(If the nature of the trip and road conditions require the use of a four-wheel-drive vehicle, the 4WD rate is $0.52/mile.)

 Allowable miles are those driven in excess of the normal round-trip commute to primary work location–regardless of type of transportation used for normal commute; mileage calculation guidelines.